Schaefer's theorem for graphs: Tools from universal algebra and model theory

 The following proposition is the analog to Theorem~\ref{conf:thm:inv-pol} on the ``operational side'', and characterizes the local generating process of functions on a domain $D$ by the operators $\Inv$ and $\Pol$.

 \begin{proposition}[Corollary 1.9 in~\cite{Szendrei}] Let $F$ be a set of functions on a domain $D$, and let $g$ be a function on $D$.
-Then $F$ locally generates $g$ if and only if $g$ preserves all relations that are preserved by all operations in $F$ (i.e., if and only if $g\in\Pol(\Inv(F))$). \end{proposition}
+Then $F$ locally generates $g$ if and only if $g$ preserves all relations that are invariant under $F$, i.e., if and only if $g\in\Pol(\Inv(F))$. \end{proposition}

 For some reducts, we will find that their CSP is equivalent to a CSP of a structure that has already been studied, by means of the following basic observation.